-- Anglers' faces must be included in photographs and fish must be in an unobstructed position so that FWC staff can verify the species.
+- Anglers' faces must be included in photographs and fish must be in an unobstructed position (side views are best) so that FWC staff can verify the species.

 - For more catch-and-release techniques, see the following: Catch and Release Brochure, Fish Handling and Gear

 - It is preferred that anglers on vessels are photographed wearing personal floatation devices.